madlandproject/gulp-modernizr-build/README.md

 - KasperAndersson ([@KasperAndersson](https://github.com/KasperAndersson))

 ## Changelog
+- **0.0.6** - Updated Modernizr to v3.6.
+Updated Chai to version 4.
+Removed gulp-util dependency per the gulp team recommendation for Gulp 4.
+Added warning when no features are detected.
+Now Logs all additional options.
+Added tests for console output.
+Handled possible unhandled Promise rejection.
-- 0.0.5 - Updated Modernizr to v3.5. setClasses option is set to true by default. addFeatures option allows adding features manually.
+- **0.0.5** - Updated Modernizr to v3.5. setClasses option is set to true by default. addFeatures option allows adding features manually.
-- 0.0.4 - Added LESS and Stylus file extensions for CSS detection. added quiet option.
+- **0.0.4** - Added LESS and Stylus file extensions for CSS detection. added quiet option.
 Added basic tests.
-- 0.0.3 - Bug fixes for RegExp objects (#1, #2).
+- **0.0.3** - Bug fixes for RegExp objects (#1, #2).
 Updated README.
-- 0.0.2 - Removed unwanted files from NPM.
+- **0.0.2** - Removed unwanted files from NPM.
-- 0.0.1 - The plugin was born.
+- **0.0.1** - The plugin was born.

 ## Todo ##
 - Accept an `allFeatures` parameter to build every available feature detection.
 Useful for building dev versions of Modernizr.